 The Indigenous Youth Day for Climate Justice was held on Sunday, May 7, 2017, at the Billy Frank Jr. Community Services in Nisqually, hosted by the Nisqually Tribe.
 It was open to Native and Pacific Islander youth, including middle school, high school, college-age students, Indigenous youth group members, and canoe families.
 The Youth Day included overviews on fossil fuel resistance and climate change resilience, youth role models talking about protecting their communities, sharing inspiring and hopeful success stories and skills, having traditional foods and a Coastal Jam, and keeping in touch with other youth protecting their land and water.
 See the event photos.

-The 1st annual Indigenous Climate Justice Symposium was held on November 5-6, 2015, attended by hundreds at the Evergreen Longhouse.
+The 1st annual Indigenous Climate Justice Symposium was held on November 5-6, 2015, attended by hundreds at the Evergreen Longhouse (download the program).
 It featured a keynote by Indigenous Environmental director Tom Goldtooth, and a Fossil Fuel Connections panel with Quinault President Fawn Sharp, and other speakers on oil and coal from Fort Berthold, Lummi, and Northern Cheyenne.
 See photos.

 The Project developed the anthology Asserting Native Resilience: Pacific Rim Indigenous Nations Face the Climate Crisis, edited by Zoltán Grossman and Alan Parker; Foreword by Billy Frank, Jr., published by the Oregon State University Press in 2012.
 It also developed the community organizing booklet Northwest Tribes: Meeting the Challenge of Climate Change, edited by Debra McNutt in 2010, and Climate Change and Pacific Rim Indigenous Nations: A Report to the Leadership of Indigenous Nations, published by the Northwest Indian Applied Research Institute in 2006.